 Draft Pastoral Care Policy for Churches or organisations

-The following work was undertaken when I was leading a workshop on developing a Pastoral Care Policy at the ACC conference in Derby this year.
+The following work was undertaken when I was leading a workshop on developing a Pastoral Care Policy at the ACC conference in Derby.
 Thanks to everyone there for their contributions.
 Please feel free to copy this document and amend it for use in your own setting.
 Add helpful ideas in the comments section and we can revise it together.
-God Bless Will
+God Bless.
+Will.

 Pastoral Care Policy

 1 Peter 5:2 “Be shepherds Of God’s flock that is under your care”

 Aims: The purpose of the pastoral care policy is to inform and support the development of best pastoral practice in churches and Christian pastoral settings.
 It is not intended to be an exhaustive document and should not be implemented without significant adaption and development for use in specific contexts.

 Definition: Pastoral care is the term that we broadly apply to a ministry of compassion, encouragement and transformation within the Christian life.
 The breadth of the pastoral ministry is such that strict definitions are insufficient however the ACC working group have applied the following intentions to the pastoral encounter.